wilbaker/VFSForGit/CONTRIBUTING.md

   std::string s_myString;
   ```

-- *Use a meaningful prefix for "public" free functions*
+- *Use a meaningful prefix for "public" free functions, and use the same prefix for all functions in a given header file*

    Example:
    ```